Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 * *2 hours* Added the controller to the displays of the graphs, so the user can interact with the visuals and also swap between visualisations.

 * *1 hour* When selecting a particular sampler or controller from a combo box, the fields that hold defaults now show these when the selection is made.

+### 10 Nov 2023

+* *1.5 hours* Designed a wireframe for the experiment page and also added the button to access the page, but no functionality as of yet.

+* *1 hour* Meeting with advisor and PhD student to explore best route forward for implementation of experiment in GUI, using wireframe as discussion point.